surrealdb/.github/README.md

 # SurrealDB

-This repository houses the SurrealDB Github oragnisation profile file.
+This repository houses the SurrealDB Github organisation profile file.